vldtecno/PTN-Engine/Doc/Specification/Specification.md

  * Test Reports - TODO
  * Benchmarks - TODO

-Additionally the samples also provide valuable insight in how to use the *PTN Engine*.
+Additionally the examples also provide valuable insight in how to use the *PTN Engine*.

 ### Specification